argentagsw/taggy_demux/README.md

                                  means no limit) [-1]
       -s, --start-4-rev          Print the start coordinate of the alignment for revese sense hits [FALSE]
+      -t, --trim-TSO             Trim TSO (if found) from output sequences.
-      -T, --num-threads=INT      Use INT parallel threads [1] -w, --whitelist=FILE       Barcode whitelist file.
+      -T, --num-threads=INT      Use INT parallel threads [1] -u, --umi-start=INT        Use INT as UMI start coordinate [25] -U, --umi-end=INT          Use INT as UMI end coordinate [38] -w, --whitelist=FILE       Barcode whitelist file.
 [Default]
       -?, --help                 Give this help list
           --usage                Give a short usage message